offjeff91/offjeff91/README.md

-Coding for a while, especially in Ruby.
+I code, especially in Ruby.